peterldowns/testy/README.md

 to [testify](https://github.com/stretchr/testify), [gotools.test](https://github.com/gotestyourself/gotest.tools), and [is](https://github.com/matryer/is).

 Major features:
-- Typesafe, using generics, means that many failures are now caught at compiler time, rather than requiring you to run the test suite.
+- Typesafe, using generics, means that many failures are now caught at compile time, rather than requiring you to run the test suite.
-- Deep equality testing by default using [go-cmp](https://github.com/google/go-cmp), which means it works just like you'd expect, and gives you optional control if you want something different.
+- Deep equality testing by default using [go-cmp](https://github.com/google/go-cmp), which means equality checks work in a sane way by default (even for `time.Time` objects), and optional controls for more complicated situations.
-- Soft *check* and hard *assert* versions of every check method gives you full control over which checks are run, in which stages, during your tests.
+- Soft *check* (test keeps going) and hard *assert* (test fails instantly) versions of every method gives you full control over which checks are run, in which stages, during your tests.
 - Additional nice-to-have helpers for structuring tests in more readable ways.

 ```go